CSS

 vertical-align

-The vertical-align CSS property sets the vertical alignment of inline, inline-block, and table cell elements.
-It has no effect on block-level elements.
+The vertical-align CSS shorthand property sets the vertical alignment of an inline, inline-block, or table-cell box.

 visibility